vipulnaik/diet-exercise-health/best-practices/best-practices-around-fasting.md

-If I can anticipate a potential fast happening within the next 48 hours, avoid outside food over that time period, and try to switch from sauerkraut to vegan probiotic yogurt for the 1-2 days before the fast, and make sure to stock up on vegan probiotic yogurt,
+If I can anticipate a potential fast happening within the next 48 hours, avoid outside food over that time period, and try to switch from sauerkraut to vegan probiotic yogurt for the 1-2 days before the fast, and make sure to stock up on vegan probiotic yogurt.

 ## During and particularly near the end of the fast: hydrate before eating